cubiq/PuLID_ComfyUI/README.md

 ## Notes

-This is a preliminary implementation.
-Things may change in the coming days.
+The code can be considered beta, things may change in the coming days.
 In the `examples` directory you'll find some basic workflows.

 The original implementation makes use of a [4-step lighting UNet](https://huggingface.co/ByteDance/SDXL-Lightning).
-I made a few comparison tests with the official Gradio demo using the same model in ComfyUI and I can't see any noticeable difference, meaning that this code should be faithful to the orignal.
+I made a few comparisons with the official Gradio demo using the same model in ComfyUI and I can't see any noticeable difference, meaning that this code should be faithful to the orignal.
 The Lightning lora doesn't work as well.

 Testing other models though I noticed some quality degradation.
-You may need to experiment with CFG and various samplers/schedulers (try `sgm_scheduler`).
+You may need to experiment with CFG and various samplers/schedulers (try `sgm_uniform`).

 **The quality of the reference image is very important**.
-Maybe this is because of the Eva CLIP that gets a lot more details.
-Be sure to use a clean and sharp reference!
+Maybe this is because of the Eva CLIP that gets more details.
+Be sure to use a clean and sharp picture!

-**For IPAdapter compatibility you need to updated the IPAdapter extension!**
+**For IPAdapter compatibility you need to update the IPAdapter extension!**

 ## The 'method' parameter